chingswy/easymocap-public-doc/install/install_vis3d.md

 Pyrender is used to visualized the mesh during fitting.

+{ :.note }
+If you meet some errors like `pyglet.canvas.xlib.NoSuchDisplayException: Cannot connect to "None"`, you must run this code on a server.
+You should follow this tutorial.

 Install pyrender in a computer with a screen:
 ```bash
 python3 -m pip install pyrender